himadri111/saxs-docs-tutorial/docs/source/bgrcorr.rst

 1. TomoSAXS dataset: series of individual SAXS raster map files and associated data (accessed using .nxs file) representing each of the tomoSAXS orientations.

-2. Mask file: file created during calibration of experiment at I22 beamline identifying regions of 2D SAXS frames to be masked from analyses.
+2. Mask file: file :ref:`mask-label`created during calibration of experiment at I22 beamline identifying regions of 2D SAXS frames to be masked from analyses.

 3. Calibration file: filecreated during calibration of experiment at I22 beamline containing calobration data for analysis of 2D SAXS frames.